Minneapolis Miracle: Aftermath

 Assuming the game was over, broadcast and stadium crew packed the field, and most Saints players left for the locker room.
 Following a scoring review, both teams returned for the mandated conversion attempt.
 Only eight players – punter Thomas Morstead, wide receiver Austin Carr, defensive lineman Cameron Jordan, linebackers Manti Te'o and Gerald Hodges, and offensive linemen John Fullington, Josh LeRibeus, and Larry Warford – took the field for the Saints on the final play; only three of them were defensive players.
 While a 15-yard excessive celebration penalty was to be assessed to Diggs for throwing his helmet, the penalty could only be enforced on a kickoff.
 Keenum led the stadium in a rendition of the Vikings' "Skol" clap and chant and knelt to end the game on the two-point conversion try.
 The kneel down also meant that the Vikings did not cover the 5.5-point betting point spread.

 The next week, the Vikings traveled to Philadelphia to take on the Philadelphia Eagles in the NFC Championship Game.
-The Eagles beat the Vikings, 38–7, which was nicknamed the "Minneapolis Massacre", thus denying the Vikings the opportunity to become the first team to play in a Super Bowl in its home stadium.
+The Eagles beat the Vikings 38–7, thus denying the Vikings the opportunity to become the first team to play in a Super Bowl in its home stadium.
 In the days leading up to the NFC Championship, Vikings fans were seen performing the "Skol!" chant around various Philadelphia landmarks, such as the steps of the Philadelphia Museum of Art, where they also adorned the statue of Rocky with Vikings colors.
 The Eagles went on to win Super Bowl LII in the Vikings' stadium, beating the New England Patriots, 41–33.

 On January 15, the Vikings filed for trademarks on the phrases "Minneapolis Miracle" and "Minnesota Miracle" for use on over 100 items, from football helmets to bathing suits.
-At the 7th Annual NFL Honors, the Minneapolis Miracle won the NFL Play of the Year Award.
+At the 7th NFL Honors, the Minneapolis Miracle won the NFL Play of the Year award.